Edith Cavell Flower Festival, Swardeston, October 12th and 13th 2019.

 Wednesday May 15 2019 – the centenary of the return of Edith Cavell’s body to London with services at Westminster Abbey and Norwich Cathedral.

-In London : Edith Cavell will be remembered along with Florence Nightingale at Westminster Abbey in a service for nurses at noon.
-Sadly no tickets are still available.
+In London : Edith Cavell was remembered along with Florence Nightingale at Westminster Abbey in a service for nurses at noon.

-In Norwich : The Dean of Westminster will preach in Norwich Cathedral at 6.30pm on May 15th at a service marking the centenary .
+In Norwich : The Dean of Westminster preached in Norwich Cathedral at 6.30pm on May 15th at a service marking the centenary .

 In Harwich Suffolk : from July 5-14 centenary commemorations of the return of the body of Captain Charles Fryatt from Belgium on July 8.

 More detail on Capt Fryatt at https://en.wikipedia.org/wiki/Charles_Fryatt.
-The ‘Cavell Van’ which conveyed both his coffin and Edith Cavell’s and that of the Unknown Warrior (November 11th 1920) will be open to visitors at the Mayflower Heritage Centre in George Street Harwich.
+The ‘Cavell Van’ which conveyed both his coffin and Edith Cavell’s and that of the Unknown Warrior (November 11th 1920) was open to visitors at the Mayflower Heritage Centre in George Street Harwich.
 See https://preservation.kesr.org.uk/wagons-vans/cavell for more details.
-There will be a new exhibition on nurse Cavell by a local embroiderer’s guild and other linked events.
+There was a new exhibition on nurse Cavell by a local embroiderer’s guild and other linked events.

 The background story of 1919